Welcome to the Commission of Social Issues

 The Environmental Affairs Deputy strives to create a culture of sustainability and environmental consciousness at Queen’s and internally within the AMS by working with students and student groups in and outside of the Social Issues Commission.
 They also work to maintain the Room of Requirement and act as a resource on the Government and Corporate Environmental Procedures Manual and work on directed projects throughout the year to promote environmental sustainability for students.

 The Editor and Chief oversees the financial operations and projects of the Social Issues Commission publication “Collective Reflections” which includes sections: CultureSHOCK, OutWrite, Queen’s Feminist Review, HeadsUp!, and Able.
 They serve as a resource for committee members, and communicate updates between them and the Commissioner, as well as the publisher for Collective Reflections.

-The Education Deputy oversees the financial operations and projects of the Mental Health Awareness Committee, Education on Queer Issues Project Committee, and Performance Outreach for Students’ Social Engagement Committee.
+The Education Deputy oversees the financial operations and projects of the Mental Health Awareness Committee, Education on Queer Issues Project Committee, Students for Sustainability, Students Against Poverty,the Committee Against Racial and Ethnic Discrimination and Accessibility Queen’s.
 They serve as a resource for committee members, and communicate updates between them and the Commissioner.